shvmsaini/sneakership/README.md

 4. Currently single image is being shown in details screen though buttons and navigation pill is present.
 5. Navigation component is used for navigation between fragments.
 6. minSdk is 27 and targetSdk is 34
+7. Sorting by Popular doesn't do anything and items remains as is as there is no data point for sorting by popularity.

 https://github.com/shvmsaini/sneakership/assets/29869969/3a97bba1-65ce-4a96-9531-f89949cc713a